jamesnetherton/jamesnetherton.github.io/_posts/2016-04-01-wildfly-camel-4.0.0-released.md

 tags: [WildFly, Camel]
 ---

-[WildFly Camel](https://github.com/wildfly-extras/wildfly-camel) [4.0.0](https://github.com/wildfly-extras/wildfly-camel/releases/tag/4.0.0) has been relased.
+[WildFly Camel](https://github.com/wildfly-extras/wildfly-camel) [4.0.0](https://github.com/wildfly-extras/wildfly-camel/releases/tag/4.0.0) has been released.
 This release is quite small compared to previous ones, but it does contain an interesting enhancement that is worthy of further explanation.

 ### The state of WildFly Camel and Camel CXF